mlewis26201/pushgate/README.md

 ## Features
 - Accepts messages via HTTP and forwards to Pushover
 - Token-based authentication and management (create, rotate, delete)
-- Admin web UI for tokens and Pushover config
+- Admin web UI for tokens, Pushover config, and message history
+- **Admin dashboard with links to all features**
 - Per-token Pushover rate limiting
 - SQLite for persistent storage
 - All secrets and sensitive data encrypted with a key from Docker secrets